Taiko2k/GTK4PythonTutorial/README.md

-# Bitchin GTK4 Python tutorial
+# Taiko's GTK4 Python tutorial

 Wanna make apps for Linux but not sure how to start with GTK?
 Frustrated with the style of GTK4 documentation.
 This guide will hopefully get you started!